-Disclosure is the act of releasing all relevant information pertaining to income and assets to the IRS.
-Taxpayers who don’t disclose all income and assets in both domestic and foreign accounts on annual tax returns are subject to fines and penalties.
+Disclosure is the act of releasing all relevant income and asset information to the IRS.
+Taxpayers who don’t annually disclose gains for domestic and foreign accounts are subject to fines and penalties.

 Disclosure of Domestic Income and Assets

 The IRS requires all U.S. taxpayers to disclose income and assets on annual tax returns.
 For individuals who fail to disclose or fail to file tax returns, the IRS allows tax amnesty through their IRS Criminal Investigation Division which allows taxpayers to make voluntary disclosures and payments to avoid criminal prosecution.
 The Domestic Voluntary Disclosure Program is available to individuals who have seriously delinquent tax returns and/or significant unreported income.

 Taxpayers who fail to file tax returns for several years can be subject to criminal prosecution.
 Taxpayers with delinquent tax returns can choose to make a voluntary disclosure or file up to six years of delinquent returns.
 The IRS puts a six-year statute of limitations on prosecuting a person for delinquent tax returns.

 Taxpayers who willfully omit significant income from their tax returns can be prosecuted for tax evasion.
 Most cases that involve criminal prosecution have at least $100,000 in total tax loss, not income.
 Cases that involve smaller amounts of loss can usually be amended for a period up to six years.